-As discussed in the Compensation Discussion and Analysis under "Employment Agreements" on page 23, we have entered into employment agreements with Messrs.
-Brady, Bienvenue and Bakun that provide for certain payments and other benefits if employment with us is terminated without "cause" or by the executive for "Good Reason".
-Upon a termination by us without "cause" or by the executive is entitled to receive
+As discussed in the Compensation Discussion and Analysis under "Employment Agreements", we have entered into an employment agreement with Mr. Bakun that provides for certain payments and other benefits if employment with us is terminated without "cause" or by Mr. Bakun for "Good Reason".
+Upon a termination by us without "cause" or by Mr. Bakun for "Good Reason", Mr. Bakun is entitled to receive: